 (Photo Credit: Rosen-Jones Photography)

-I am currently an associate professor of Jewish studies and religion at Oberlin College.
-I was previously assistant professor of Jewish studies and director of theĀ Pearlstine/Lipov Center for Southern Jewish Culture at the College of Charleston.
+I am currently an associate professor of Jewish studies, religion, and history at Oberlin College and chair of the Jewish studies program.
+I was previously assistant professor of Jewish studies and director of the Pearlstine/Lipov Center for Southern Jewish Culture at the College of Charleston.
 I co-directed the 2019 NEH Summer Institute for College and University Professors, “Privilege and Prejudice: Jewish History in the American South.”

 I grew up in Shorewood, Wisconsin, and Marietta, Georgia, and earned a B.A. in religion (summa cum laude with distinction) from Boston University.
 I received a PhD in religious studies from Yale University in 2015.